You can now see the refugium nano running on youtube... https://youtu.be/T_lKcBjk78s

 Refugium 500S Full Kit allows you set up and run both Freshwater and Marine system with ease ...
 With added low maintenance and Set up costs.

 The Removal Nitrogen Cycle is Completed within the Refugium S ...
 Ammonia, Nitrites, Nitrates .. and also in the process removing Phosphates.

 The Refugium S will allow a Breeding Ground for small Critters to thrive ... feeding the aquarium inhabitants in the process.

 Kit Consists of :

-Refugium 500S, Mineral Mud (Caribsea), Coral Sand, Piping, Control Valve, Pump and LED Light.
+Refugium 500S, Caribsea Arag-live, Coral Sand, Piping, Control Valve, Pump and LED Light.

 The pump and light comes supplied with plug to fit customers country plug socket... ie EU, USA etc

 Cleartides Refugiums are designed to hang-on the side or back of an existing aquarium